TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 | MaCoCu-sl-en | 285,892               | 101,807                       | 91,459                  |
 | MaCoCu-mt-en    | 47,206                | 23,999                        | 21,376                  |
 | MaCoCu-is-en | 40,340                | 13,174                        | 11,639                  |

+## Steps

+1. Copy the notebooks 1-, 2- and 5- from the root folder (or ones of the folders from other parallel corpora) to a folder dedicated to the new parallel corpus.
+While running code, change the cells accordingly to the new language code.
+2. Convert TMX file to JSON, open JSON as a dataframe: 1-Bitextor-TMX-to-JSON.ipynb
+3. Pre-process data, save the document-based file as CSV: 2-JSON-sentence-file-to-doc-format.ipynb; add information on the discarded texts and general statistics of the corpus to the README
+4. Apply genre prediction to the file: change the file path in predict_genres.py and run the code in the terminal: ```nohup python predict_genres.py```
+5. Post-process the data and analyse the results; add information on the results to the README: 5-Post-processing-of-predicted-data-and-analysis.ipynb

 ## Preparation of the data